visualizela/dunitzarchive/index.md

 show_title: false
 banner:
   collection: dunitzproject
-  pid: obj10
+  pid: obj38
   y: 25%
   height: '500px'
 ---

-This collection is the Robin Dunitz Mural Archive   . . .
+This collection provides access to materials from the Robin Dunitz Mural Archive.
+The archive is arranged by Muralist.

 ### Browse the Collection